tangsiwei0831/tangsiwei0831.github.io/_posts/2025-01-27-data-warehousing.md

     | laptop  | 0    |        zzz     |
     | phone | 1    |          yyy      |

-2. Type 2 add a new role for the new value and maintains the existing row for historical and reporting purposes
+2. Type 2 add a new row for the new value and maintains the existing row for historical and reporting purposes

     |  Name    |   ID    | Description |
     | -------- | ------- | ----------- |